slimdt/Fall-2019-CSCI-270-Networks-and-DataCommunications/Lectures/Chapter 3.md

   - 32 bits
   - seperate host ID from network ID (IP address consists of 2 parts, host ID and network ID)
 + DNS server
-  - responsible for traching computer names and their IP addresses
+  - responsible for tracking computer names and their IP addresses
 + You can use *ipconfig* utility in *Command Prompt* window  to find the current TCP/IP settings.

 ### IPv4